Top 4 Myths About Going Gluten-Free

 Not all gluten-free products are created equal.
 Some are loaded with sugar and processed junk, so it’s important to choose wisely.
 Here are some easy swaps to keep things balanced:

-• Instead of gluten-free white bread, try gluten-free sourdough bread like Bread SRSLY.
+Instead of gluten-free white bread, try gluten-free sourdough bread like Bread SRSLY.
+This bread uses a traditional sourdough method, creating fermentation and beneficial bacteria which aids in the digestion of gluten-free flours.

-• Instead of gluten-free pasta with refined starches, opt for chickpea lupin or lentil pasta.
+Instead of gluten-free pasta with refined starches, opt for chickpea lupin or lentil pasta, or one made with just eggs and a gluten-free flour.

-• Instead of processed gluten-free snacks, grab nuts, seeds, cheese, or fresh fruit.
+Instead of processed gluten-free snacks, grab nuts, seeds, cheese, or fresh fruit.
+These have fiber, vitamins, and minerals that processed foods do not.

 Sample Gluten-Free Meal Plan

 Need some meal inspo?
+You won't even know you're eating gluten-free.
+By eating wholesome foods that are naturally without gluten, this diet is easy!
 Here’s a simple, balanced, gluten-free meal plan to get you started:

-Breakfast: Scrambled eggs with spinach and feta, plus a slice of Bread SRSLY gluten-free sourdough bread with avocado.
+Scrambled eggs with spinach and feta, plus a slice of Bread SRSLY gluten-free sourdough bread with avocado.
+T

-Lunch: Grilled chicken salad made with sliced chicken breast, mixed greens, quinoa, cherry tomatoes, cucumbers, and a lemon vinaigrette (a mix of EVOO, dijon and lemon zest works great!)
+Grilled chicken salad made with sliced chicken breast, mixed greens, gluten-free quinoa, cherry tomatoes, cucumbers, and a lemon vinaigrette (a mix of EVOO, dijon and lemon zest works great!)

 Final Thoughts